wp-plugins/responsive-lightbox/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fix: Changed regex for links to attachment pages, thanks to Darwin

 = 1.0.3 =
 * New: Added Czech translation, thanks to Vaclav Hnilicka
 * Tweak: Small UI enhancements